Cirrhilabrus ryukyuensis

 Cirrhilabrus ryukyuensis is a wrasse from the western Pacific Ocean from Indonesia, Malaysia and the Philippines north to Japan.
 It occasionally makes its way into the aquarium trade.
 It grows to a size of 15 cm in length.
-Some authorities regard this taxon as a synonym of Cirrhilabrus cyanopleura, but Fishbase and the Catalog of Fishes treat it as a valid species.
-This species was called Cirrhilabrus lyukyuensis but this is treated as a misspelling.
+Some authorities regard this taxon as a synonym of Cirrhilabrus cyanopleura, but FishBase and the Catalog of Fishes treat it as a valid species.
+This species was at times called Cirrhilabrus lyukyuensis, but this is treated as a misspelling.